 Well, I really mean it this time when I say Autumn is here.
 I made it official by pulling my ugg boots out.

-And this baked ziti is like a big, warm hug, reminding me that I should embrace the change in weather rather than sulking that I won’t be hitting the beach every day. 🙂
+And this Italian Baked Ziti with Sausage is like a big, warm hug, reminding me that I should embrace the change in weather rather than sulking that I won’t be hitting the beach every day. 🙂

 So this recipe today is dedicated to all those in the southern hemisphere who, like me, are preparing to hunker down for winter. ❤️ Grab your ugg boots, light the fire, curl up on the lounge and let’s celebrate the cooler months when we can indulge in pure comfort food like this! – Nagi x